Katherine Rivas

 What do you think about the storytelling aspect of KORYO?

-This is the first type of program I've entered that’s been teaching me more about it, which makes it exciting.
-I think that's the main reason why I love KORYO: It's something new to me.
-Ever since I joined this program, I feel like I've opened up a lot more, and it's given me a new opportunity to try many different things that I would have never been able to do before.
+This is the first type of program I’ve entered that’s been teaching me more about it, which makes it exciting.
+That’s the main reason why I love KORYO: It’s something new to me.
+Ever since I joined this program, I’ve opened up a lot more, and it’s given me new opportunities to try many things that I would never have been able to do before.

-I've always been really shy, and it's been really hard actually trying to talk to people.
+I’ve always been really shy, and it’s been hard actually trying to talk to people.
 I remember the last meeting when I had to do a five-minute interview.
-It was really scary because it was my first time ever, and I was really, really nervous.
-But it's definitely helping a lot.
-Even being here for this interview is a little nerve-wracking, but it helps a lot, and I'm enjoying it.
-I'm enjoying this aspect that KORYO is giving us, and I'm excited to see what more it can give me.
+It was so scary because it was my first time.
+I was really, really nervous.
+But it’s definitely helping a lot.
+Even being here for this interview is a little nerve-wracking, but it helps.
+I’m enjoying it.
+I’m enjoying this aspect of KORYO, and I’m excited to see what else it can give me.

 Is there anyone you want to talk to about what you’ve learned at KORYO?

 Yeah, I remember they mentioned this in one of the meetings, and it got me thinking.
-I know that in many different schools, there's a lot of exposure for students when it comes to opioids, stimulants, or any [other] type of drug.
+I know that in many different schools, there’s a lot of exposure for students when it comes to opioids, stimulants, or any other type of drug.
 We have a lot of exposure to it every day at school.
-I thought about how this is not a topic many people talk about, but it's [still] known to everybody.
-It's not something everyone knows about, so it'd be great to let students like us know.
-At my school, I noticed that no clubs have an outreach program for students who need help.
-I thought, well, I could start one.
-I'm getting to know that I can be that helping hand at my school and inspire other students to do the same.
-School has been where I have thought about sharing the knowledge I've been learning so far.
+I thought about how this isn’t a topic many people talk about, yet everyone knows it.

 Can you shed light on other issues in your community?